matteodicristofalo/text-animations/README.md

 # Usage

-The first thing to do in order to use this library is to import it's CSS.
+The first thing to do in order to use this library is to import its CSS.

 The following example is for a Next.js App but you can apply the same concept for different frameworks